KDE/digikam-doc/post_processing/ocrtext_converter.rst

 The **Resolution Dpi** settings specify the resolution as Dot Per Inch (DPI) for the input images.

-If the **"Use Multi-cores** setting is enabled, files from the list will be processed in parallel with Tesseract.
+If the **Use Multi-cores** setting is enabled, files from the list will be processed in parallel with Tesseract.

 The **Store result in** will specify where to place the text contents recognized by Tesseract while processing images.
 Possible choices are listed below: